-The first Europeans who set foot in India were astonished at the kind of diversity they noticed…indeed, it is also the first thing every foreigner notices upon his or her first visit to India even to this day.
+THE FIRST EUROPEANS WHO SET FOOT IN BHARATA were astonished at the kind of diversity they noticed.
+Indeed, it is also the first thing every foreigner notices upon his or her first visit to India even to this day.
 And it is also what every foreign travel book on India repeatedly mentions as a common theme.
-These first Europeans simply couldn’t fathom how such diversity could exist in the first place, and how it could coexist in peace.
-It was their bafflement which led them to label India a subcontinent, a label we unthinkingly take pride in.
-The word “subcontinent” is actually a reflection of the confusion these Europeans felt when they tried to make sense of India.
+These early Europeans simply couldn’t fathom how such diversity could exist in the first place, and how it could coexist in peace and in such a vast geography.
+It was their bafflement which led them to label India a subcontinent, a label we as Hindus unthinkingly take pride in.
+The word “subcontinent” is actually a reflection of the confusion these Europeans felt when they tried to make sense of Bharatavarsha.

 Now we have four key philosophical and cultural conceptions, which are India’s unique gifts to mankind.
 They continue to play a huge part even today.
 Indeed, they are deeply embedded in the nation’s civilizational consciousness whether we’re aware of it or no. These are Rta, Satya, Dharma and Rna.
 Rta simply means the cosmic order.
 The simplest way to understand Rta is to think about all of creation—the cosmos, planets, the solar system, our earth and everything on and inside the earth—water, sea, air, plants, birds, animals, humans, marine life, etc. The concept of Rta holds that there is a certain order, which sustains such a complex system and that humans must not interfere with or tamper this Cosmic Order.